Questioning a 3.5 keV dark matter emission line: General constraints

 \subsection{Decay like dark matter}

-The allowed decay rate leading to photon emission is shown in \figref{flux} (right) for one photon per decay.
+The allowed decay rate leading to photon emission is shown in \figref{Esigmav} (left) for one photon per decay.
 For two-photon interactions, the constraints are a factor of two stronger.
-Similarly for particles of Majorana type where the particles are their own anti-particles, the interaction probability doubles and the constraints are strengthened by a factor of two.
+There is also a factor of two depending on whether the particles are of Majorana or Dirac type (because the decay probability is linear in number density).
+Here we assume the particles to be of Majorana type (their own anti-particles).
+If they instead are Dirac particles, the constraints are weakened by a factor of two.

+These constraints are relevant to e.g. models where the dark matter decays to axions that are then converted to photons in magnetic fields \citep[e.g.][]{Cicoli:2014, Conlon:2014}.
+This can explain a signal from galaxy clusters, which would be absent in the Milky Way because the axion-photon conversion depends on the magnetic field strength \citep[e.~g.][]{Conlon:2014,Alvarez:2015}.